-Everyone loves potatoes – this veggie is so versatile, we eat it in many different ways.
-Chips, french fries, baked or boiled potatoes, in cooked meals with other foods, this list can go on forever!
-In this article, we will discuss if our guinea pigs are allowed to enjoy the tasty potato as well, so keep on reading.
+Everyone loves potatoes.
+This veggie is so versatile.
+We eat it in many different ways – chips, french fries, baked or boiled potatoes, in cooked meals with other foods, this list can go on forever.
+Now, you may be wondering whether guinea pigs can also eat potatoes.

 Can guinea pigs eat potatoes?
-No, guinea pigs cannot eat potatoes.
+Guinea pigs cannot eat potatoes.
 This veggie could contain certain ingredients that are toxic for the little cavy.
 They are allowed to eat the sweet potato and yam, but only moderately, however, they cannot eat the regular yellow potato.
-This type of potato contains ingredients called alkaloids which can lead to sickness or diarrhea in guinea pigs.

 Sadly, the guinea pigs cannot enjoy eating the potatoes as we do.
 In the following sections, we will discuss everything related to potatoes as food for the guinea pigs.